netxms/netxms-doc/admin/event-processing.rst

        snoozing is controlled using timers which can be referred to using timer key.
 This allows cancelling a timer or checking, if its still running from NXSL script.
+   * - Action --> Script
+     - Script writen in NXSL.

+       **Note**\ : Script execution is a blocking operation - event processor will wait for the script to complete.
+Make sure that script is written in a way that it would execute quickly.
+If you need to execute a long-running script, create `Execute NXSL script action` and execute it from EPP rule.
    * - Action --> Timer Cancellations
      - List of timers to cancel identified by timer keys.
 This allows to cancel delayed actions and snooze/blocking timers.